ruohoruotsi/awesome-music-production/readme.md

 - [Synthi-JS] - A JavaScript emulator of the legendary EMS Synthi A synthesizer.
 - [TimeStretch] - Online tool to loop, speed up, slow down, and pitch shift sections of an audio file.
+- [ToneBasic] - Programmatic sound generation in the browser.
 - [Websynths] - Free browser-based microtonal midi instrument.
 - [QuasiMusic] - Quasiperiodic tilings of the plane as sound triggers.
 - [Qwerkey] - Keyboard tonnetz.